 Plus, except for a few side-notes from Roman and Jewish authors, all the early information about Jesus - the New Testament and some non-canonical stuff - comes from people who thought Jesus was the best thing since pita bread.
 How do you know that they thought that?
 Well, at least, they said Jesus was awesome.
 How could a historian rely only on material as biased as that?

 Double plus, the majority of Christians today and almost all the Christians of the past have believed that the New Testament is historically reliable - that most, if not all, the stuff in the Gospels happened as written.
 Narrative discrepancies and historical missteps are neither here nor there.
 Yes, earnest preachers and over-eager liberals like me get worked up about inerrancy and whatnot, but at the end of the day, most Christians have more important things to worry about - work, kids, life, death.
 The Bible was written; it is True, in some form or another; that is enough.
 (Is there an apocalyptic flavor to Christian trust in the Bible?
 "Some parts may seem confusing now, but in the end, it will all become clear.")
-Why would a historian want rock that boat, especially a historian that is Christian?
+Why would a historian want rock that boat,

 Well, I'm hoping to find that out!
 From the little I've read so far I'd say the "historical Jesus" movement combines commitment to historical methods and textual criticism, deep desire to understand Jesus, and frankly, an evangelist's call to share a "message."